ManchesterStingerMotorsports/Tracks/README.md

 def render(track):
+    """ Renders the given track object.

+        This function will render the given object as a matplotlib plot.

+        Args:
+            track:
+                The track object should be a dictionary object containing the keys {blue, yellow, big, orange} as arrays of positions.
+The car object also contains a "pos" key which stores a position.
+Each position should store two value in the form [x, y].
+    """
     plt.scatter([x[0] for x in track["blue"]], [x[1] for x in track["blue"]], color=(0, 0, 1))
     plt.scatter([x[0] for x in track["yellow"]], [x[1] for x in track["yellow"]], color=(0.9, 0.9, 0))
     plt.scatter([x[0] for x in track["big"]], [x[1] for x in track["big"]])
     plt.scatter([x[0] for x in track["orange"]], [x[1] for x in track["orange"]])

     plt.scatter([track["car"]["pos"][0]], [track["car"]["pos"][1]])

     plt.axis("equal")
     plt.show()

 render(get_track("Skid Pad")["track"])
 ```